Profiling stellar environments of gravitational wave sources: Discussion

+An important assumption inherent in our analysis is that we know the true model (environment + outer-orbit) to fit to the data.
+This, of course, is not the case in general.
+Moreover, as we show in Figure~\ref{fig: stealth_bias} of the Appendix~\ref{sec: supp_fig}, fitting a wrong model to the data will result in potential stealth biases.
+Nevertheless, such biases can be avoided by selecting the correct model via Bayesian model selection.
+By evaluating the Savage-Dickey density ratio~\cite{PhysRevD.99.124044}, we demonstrate in Figure~\ref{fig: log10_BF} that it should be possible to differentiate the true orbit from other incorrect alternatives, given the same potential.
+We also perform a full Bayes factor analysis and show that two different potentials can also be confidently distinguished.

-We expect that our work, demonstrating the possibility of constraining environment parameters, {\it on a single-event basis}, could have significant astrophysical implications, potentially answering the longstanding question of the provenance of CBCs for at least a fraction of them with measurable LOSV time derivatives\footnote{See \cite{Tiwari:2023cpa} for estimates of this fraction (focusing exclusively on LOSAs) for various GC configurations.}.
+We expect that our work, demonstrating the possibility of constraining environment parameters, {\it on a single-event basis}, could have significant astrophysical implications, potentially answering the longstanding question of the provenance of CBCs for at least a fraction of them with measurable LOSV time derivatives (see \cite{Tiwari:2023cpa} for estimates of this fraction , focusing exclusively on LOSAs, for various GC configurations).
 Moreover, it could unearth important correlations between the mass of the CBC, the mass of the environment, the steepness of the potential profile, and the location of the CBC with respect to the center of the potential.
 Probing these would directly test astrophysical mechanisms, such as dynamical friction and mass segregation, among others, in dense stellar environments.

 Strictly, our work probes the environment near the end of the CBC's lifetime.
-Given that the delay time between the CBC's formation and merger could span millions to billions of years (see, e.g., \cite{Fishbach:2021mhp}, and references therein), the location of the environment probed by the CBC could be quite different from the location of its formation, due to kicks induced by, e.g., asymmetric supernova mechanisms, or interactions with other bodies\footnote{The probability of such interactions are relatively higher in dense star clusters such as NSCs.}.
-Thus, our work complemented by EM observations of stellar binaries could enable the construction of the complete story of a binary's evolution, starting out as well-separated (bound) main-sequence stars and ending with the coalescence of compact objects.
+Given that the delay time between the CBC's formation and merger could span millions to billions of years (see, e.g., \cite{Fishbach:2021mhp}, and references therein), the location of the environment probed by the CBC could be quite different from the location of its formation.
+This is due to kicks induced by, e.g., asymmetric supernova mechanisms, or interactions with other bodies (the probability of which is relatively higher in dense star clusters~\cite{1987degc.book.....S, 2008gady.book.....B}).

+Thus, our work, complemented by observations of binary stars, could enable the construction of the complete story of their evolution, starting out as well-separated (bound) main-sequence stars, and ending with the coalescence of compact objects.

 \textit{Software}: \texttt{NumPy} \citep{vanderWalt:2011bqk}, \texttt{SciPy} \citep{Virtanen:2019joe}, \texttt{astropy} \citep{2013A&A...558A..33A, 2018AJ....156..123A}, \texttt{Matplotlib} \citep{Hunter:2007}, \texttt{jupyter} \citep{jupyter}, \texttt{Numdifftools} \citep{numdifftools}.